Your CDL and a DUI

 For a first-time DUI by a commercial driver’s license holder, the consequences range from two days to six months in jail, fines ranging from $500 to $5,000, suspension of your personal driver’s license for a year, and disqualification of your commercial driver’s license for a year.
 If your cargo was hazardous materials at the time of your DUI arrest, that disqualification is stretched to three years.You may Qualify for the Accelerated Rehabilitative Disposition Program

 Accelerated Rehabilitative Disposition is a program for certain first-time DUI offenders.
 Also called ARD, successful completion of the program will allow your charges to be dropped and your conviction expunged from your criminal record.
 You will not have to tell your current or future employers about your DUI arrest.
 There are certain conditions that must be met for you to qualify for the program.
 Accelerated Rehabilitative Disposition may not be appropriate for your case.
 Your experienced Pittsburgh DUI attorney will review your case and explain the best options for you.

 Are you a CDL holder?
 Have you been charged with Driving Under the Influence in or around the city of Pittsburgh?
 If so, you will need the services an experienced criminal defense attorney.
 The Logue Criminal Defense team has the know-how and dedication to represent you.
-Logue Law serves Pittsburgh, PA, West Virginia, and Ohio.
-For a free initial consultation with a dedicated, aggressive, and experienced Pittsburgh Criminal Defense lawyer from Logue Law, call 1-844-PITT-DUI or (412) 389-0805.
+Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
+For a free initial consultation with a dedicated, aggressive, and experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call 1-844-PITT-DUI or (412) 389-0805.
 If you prefer, we can be contacted online.

 Don’t wait to call!
 If you delay hiring an attorney, it will be more difficult for you to retain your Commercial Driver’s License and keep your record clean.
-Call Logue Law today!
+Call Logue Law Group today!